 Regulation 4 - provides that where an appointment would otherwise be made or is required to be made at an annual meeting of a local authority, the appointment continues until the next annual meeting of the authority or until such time as that authority may determine (Regulation 4 (2).

 Regulation 6 – confirms that being present at a local council meeting includes being present through remote attendance.
 The Regulation also disapplies paragraph 7 of Schedule 12 to the 1972 Act.
 This means there is no requirement for a parish council to hold its annual meeting (for the year 2020).

 As such, under delegated powers, the Proper Officer to the Council confirms that the following appointments will remain current until an annual meeting is held (possibly next year) unless the council decides to elect replacements earlier:

 Roles undertaken by Councillors - 2020 - 2021

 Councillors Dashper, Haley, Rainbow and West are the members of the Policy and Resources Committee.
-There is one vacancy on this committee.

 As the Parish Council is the custodian trustee of the New Green Centre, 6 trustees are appointed by the Parish Council to the Trust which operates the centre.